araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: "A Suspicious Trend: PPO, PPO, PPO, …"
+  - name: "A Suspicious Trend: PPO, PPO, PPO, ..."
   - name: Why It Matters? - Fine Tuning on Real Robots
   - name: (The Path of Least Resistance) Hypothesis
   - name: The Hunt Begins
   - name: PPO Gaussian Distribution
   - name: SAC Squashed Gaussian
   - name: Quick Fix
-  - name: That’s all folks?
+  - name: That's all folks?
   - name: "Outro: What Does That Mean for the RL Community?"
     subsections:
       - name: Appendix - Affected Papers/Code